electropaultje/itho-daalderop-amber-firmware/README.md

 ## Firmware updates

-When an update is available, this will be shown in Home Assistant (needed version 2024.7.0 or later).
+When an update is available, this will be shown in Home Assistant.

 ![Update available](/images/hass-update-device-en.png)